Coronation Street: Broadcast format

-On 24 January 2022, ITV announced that as part of an overhaul of their evening programming, Coronation Street would permanently air as three 60-minute episodes per week from March 2022 onwards.
-This is set to change again in 2026.
-It was confirmed that half an hour of content would be dropped from the schedule.
-Another change was the timeslot, with the soap instead set to air every weekday at 8:30 pm for 30 minutes.
-ITV's Managing Director of Media and Entertainment Kevin Lygo explained: "research insights show us that soap viewers are increasingly looking to the soaps for their pacey storytelling.
-Streaming-friendly, 30 minute episodes better provide the opportunity to meet viewer expectations for storyline pace, pay-off and resolution."
+On 24 January 2022, ITV announced that as part of an overhaul of their evening programming (including the expansion of the ITV Evening News), Coronation Street would air as three 60-minute episodes per week from March 2022 onwards.

+In February 2025, ITV announced that Coronation Street would air as five 30-minute episodes per week beginning in January 2026, and move to an 8:30 pm scheduling as part of an hour-long block with Emmerdale.
+The network cited that half-hour episodes were "streaming-friendly" and "better provide the opportunity to meet viewer expectations for storyline pace, pay-off and resolution".

 Production staff

 Coronation Street's creator, Tony Warren, wrote the first 13 episodes of the programme in 1960, and continued to write for the programme intermittently until 1976.
 He later became a novelist, but retained links with Coronation Street.
 Warren died in 2016.

 Harry Kershaw was the script editor for Coronation Street when the programme began in 1960, working alongside Tony Warren.
 Kershaw was also a script writer for the programme and the show's producer between 1962 and 1971.
 He remains the only person, along with John Finch, to have held the three posts of script editor, writer and producer.
 Adele Rose was Coronation Streets first female writer and the show's longest-serving writer, completing 455 scripts between 1961 and 1998.
 She also created Byker Grove.
 Rose also won a BAFTA award in 1993 for her work on the show.

 Bill Podmore was the show's longest serving producer.
 By the time he stepped down in 1988 he had completed 13 years at the production helm.
 Nicknamed the "godfather" by the tabloid press, he was renowned for his tough, uncompromising style and was feared by both crew and cast alike.
 He is known for sacking Peter Adamson, the show's Len Fairclough, in 1983.
 Iain MacLeod is the current series producer.

 Michael Apted, known for the Up! series of documentaries, was a director on the programme in the early 1960s.
 This period of his career marked the first of his many collaborations with writer Jack Rosenthal.
 Rosenthal, noted for such television plays as Bar Mitzvah Boy, began his career on the show, writing more than 150 episodes between 1961 and 1969.
 Paul Abbott was a story editor on the programme in the 1980s and began writing episodes in 1989, but left in 1993 to produce Cracker, for which he later wrote, before creating his own dramas such as Touching Evil and Shameless.
 Russell T Davies was briefly a storyliner on the programme in the mid-1990s, also writing the script for the direct-to-video special "Viva Las Vegas!"
 He, too, has become a noted writer of his own high-profile television drama programmes, including Queer as Folk and the 2005 revival of Doctor Who.
 Jimmy McGovern also wrote some episodes.